pferdalburakcinar/100DaysOfSwift/README.md

 day 7 : I completed milestone project1 which is on day 23.
 In 38 days this marathon will end and i will be a ios developer.
 I learned sharing, adding image in tableview, adding share button in nabigationbar.

 day 7 part 2 : I completed project 4.
 I learned webview process, uibarbuttonitems, progressview, delegetation( I used delegation but i have some missunderstands)

+day 8 : project 5 part 1 and day 27 completed.
+I have some problem with closures.
+I read string from txt file with the help of bundle and i used textfield in alert action